 You might give up at this point, but if you scroll to the bottom of that list, you'll see a 'View the detailed Scan log' which finally gives you all the information you need.
 Once you've learned your way around, this isn't difficult to do, but it doesn't feel particularly natural or intuitive, either.

 You probably won't spend much time navigating the interface, of course, and in regular real-world use the program performed reasonably well.
-Quick Scans checked running processes in around 15-20 seconds, and a more capable Malware Scan examined all the common infection points in around 90 seconds, while both scan types picked up all our sample threats.
+Quick Scans checked running processes in around 20-30 seconds, and a more capable Malware Scan examined all our common infection points in around 15 minutes, while both scan types picked up all our sample threats.

 An Emergency Kit Maker enables creating a portable Emsisoft setup which you can save to a USB key and use to disinfect other computers.
 This is probably as basic as a recovery setup can be – it's just a couple of Windows executables – and so can't begin to match the power of a bootable recovery environment.
 But if you do have a second PC which has become infected, you'll probably be glad it's there.